 The fourth module shifts the focus away from the acquisition of technical skills, placing them firmly within an experimental framework.

 This module is designed to supplement the process of GCSE revision.
-The emphasis is again shifted: this time from away from the development of methodology and technique, focussing instead on the underlying theoretical basis .
+The emphasis is again shifted: this time from away from the development of methodology and technique, focusing instead on the underlying theoretical basis.
 In terms of the scientific method, from the previous focus on methods, materials and results to the development of conclusions, explanations and hypotheses.
 The emphasis is on consolidating the underlying GCSE theory.
-The student will perform three investigations in parallel, one each for biology, chemistry and physics; students can choose from the following projects.
+The student undertakes the following investigations (some of their work is shown on the right).